 Ammar H. Hanafi joined Alloy Ventures as a general partner in 2005.
 At Alloy, he focuses on investments in cloud computing infrastructure and services.

-Ammar previously served as Vice President of New Business Ventures at Cisco Systems and Vice President of Corporate Business Development prior to that, where he was responsible for Cisco’s acquisitions, acquisition integration, investment, and joint venture activity on a global basis.
+Ammar previously served as Vice President of New Business Ventures at Cisco Systems and Vice President of Corporate Business Development prior to that, where he was responsible for Cisco's acquisitions, acquisition integration, investment, and joint venture activity on a global basis.
 He joined Cisco in 1997 as a member of the Corporate Business Development Group.
-During Ammar’s tenure at Cisco, he helped the company complete over 100 investment and M&A transactions, including 50 acquisitions and over $750 million in venture capital investments.
+During his tenure at Cisco, he helped the company complete over 100 investment and M&A transactions, including 50 acquisitions and over $750 million in venture capital investments.
 Ammar received a BS in Applied and Engineering Physics from Cornell University (1988) and an MBA from Stanford University (1995).

 Michael Hunkapiller joined Alloy in 2004 after 30-year career in bioscience research and executive management in the life science industry.
 He focuses on investments in life science research tools and instrumentation, as well as clinical diagnostics.